superstreamlabs/memphis-rest-gateway/README.md

     "username": "root",
     "connection_token": "memphis",
-    "password": "memphis, // connect with only one of the following methods: connection token / password "token_expiry_in_minutes": 60,
+    "password": "memphis, // connect with only one of the following methods: connection token / password "account_id": 123456789, // needed when working with Memphis cloud "token_expiry_in_minutes": 60,
     "refresh_token_expiry_in_minutes": 10000092
 }'